1984

 them standing, red-faced in their raincoats, clutching their briefcases."[23]

-The promo for Master And Servant was shot in Berlin.
+The promo for Master and Servant was filmed in Berlin.

 Alan: "Clive [Richardson] hired a French choreographer who put together the hilarious